EduardoN1370/Portfolio/Search Splunk /Readme.md

 - [ ] Did a single IP address generate different results when launching multiple attacks?
 - [ ] What were the responses to each type of attack?
 - [ ] What is the most common type of attack by country?
-- [ ] Which IP address generated the highest number of attacks?

 ## Solucion
 ### How many attacks were not blocked?